Proxem/NumNet/README.md

 ### Base operations

-The synthax for operations between multi-dimensional arrays is mostly the same as numpy (with Pascal Case).
+The syntax for operations between multi-dimensional arrays is mostly the same as numpy (with Pascal Case).
-For instance, matrix multiplications will be done with the follwing code
+For instance, matrix multiplications will be done with the following code

 ```
 var M = NN.Random.Normal(0, 1, 3, 4);